Fraunhofer-AISEC/omejdn-server/README.md

   - `aud`: The audience of this assertion must match the `host` configuration parameter in your `config/omejdn.yml` configuration file.
   - `exp`, `nbf`, `iat`: The token must be valid at the time of processing.

+The signature and header of the JWT must match the public key configured through the `certfile` parameter of your client in the `config/clients.yml` file.
+Commonly the signature algorithm used is RSA with SHA256 (`"alg": "RS256"`).

 For details on JWT parameter values, refer to [RFC7519](https://tools.ietf.org/html/rfc7519).

 A response looks like this: